MA in Scoring for Film and Visual Media

 Pulse College offers two types of scholarships.

-Applicants who apply, are accepted and deposit before January 20th 2017, will be exclusively eligible for the Christopher Young Scholarship €3,000.
+Applicants who apply, are accepted and deposit within 3 weeks upon acceptance of offer will be exclusively eligible for the Christopher Young Scholarship €3,000.

 Each Scholarship awardee will become a Pulse College Ambassador, and a representative for the Scoring for Film & Visual Media MA programme.
 As a college ambassador they attend and support selected events and roles throughout the academic year for the Scoring for Film and Visual Media MA programme.
 To receive more information on the scholarships please use the Enquiry Form at the top of this page.